 From Garur, the main road will take you straight to Baijnath.
 Built by the Kumaon Katyuki king around 1200 years back, Baijnath Temple is a quaint ancient remnant.
 The bits and pieces of this archaeological remembrance are scattered all over Baijnath.
 The temple lies on the bank of the river Gomati.
 As far as the mythology goes, Shiva and Parvati got married at the confluence of Gomati River and Garur Ganga.

-The temple was closed, due to lockdown.
+The temple was closed, due to Covid lockdown.
 That works well for me.
 The silence of the lake came with the depth of the clouds.

 Also read – Kumaoni Holi – The Festival of Colours in the Mountains